-A transfer applicant is anyone who has enrolled at a postsecondary institution after obtaining a secondary school diploma in the United States or in their home country.
+A transfer applicant is anyone who has enrolled and begun study at a postsecondary institution after obtaining a secondary school diploma in the United States or in their home country.

 Applicants apply online using the Common Application, available on the link to the right.
 There is a U.S.$70 fee for all applications.